AWS Security Pillar: A Well-Architected Cloud Environment

 Each area provides a set of principles that can be implemented to achieve an end-to-end perspective in designing, developing, building, deploying, and operating workloads.

-Within the AWS ecosystem, various approaches can be employed to address your application security programme.
-Some approaches focus on technological solutions, while others emphasise the human and organisational aspects of AppSec.
+Within the AWS ecosystem, various approaches can be employed to address your application security program.
+Some approaches focus on technological solutions, while others emphasize the human and organizational aspects of AppSec.
 A balanced combination of both can help establish a robust application security framework.
 As more security breaches hit the news and data protection has become a key focus, meeting this pillar’s standard should always be in mind.
-Trend can help you stay compliant to the well-architected framework with its 750+ best practise cheques.
-Learn more by reading the other articles in the series, here are the links: 1) Overview of all 5 pillars 2) Operational excellence 3) Performance efficiency 4) Reliability 5) Cost optimisation 6) Sustainability
+Trend can help you stay compliant to the well-architected framework with its 750+ best practice checks.
+Learn more by reading the other articles in the series, here are the links: 1) Overview of all 5 pillars 2) Operational excellence 3) Performance efficiency 4) Reliability 5) Cost optimization 6) Sustainability